Dave Williams (running back)

-David Ray Williams (born March 10, 1954) is an American former professional football running back in the National Football League (NFL) for the San Francisco 49ers and Chicago Bears.
-He also played for the Calgary Stampeders of the Canadian Football League (CFL), and played college football at the University of Colorado.
+David Ray Williams (born March 10, 1954) is an American former professional football player who was a running back in the National Football League (NFL) for the San Francisco 49ers and Chicago Bears.
+He also played for the Calgary Stampeders of the Canadian Football League (CFL), and played college football at the Colorado Buffaloes.

 Early life

 Williams attended Homer High School in Louisiana.
-He attended Grambling State University before accepting a scholarship from the University of Colorado, where he played quarterback for the Buffaloes, and was also a sprinter on the track team.
+He attended Grambling State University before accepting a scholarship from the University of Colorado at Boulder, where he played quarterback for the Buffaloes, and was also a sprinter on the track team.

 As a junior in 1974, he made 73 completions out of 139 attempts (52.5%) for 899 yards and 3 touchdowns, while rushing for 190 yards and 4 touchdowns.
 In his last year, he had 103 completions out of 172 attempts (59.9%) for 1,282 yards and 7 touchdowns, while rushing for 572 yards and 7 touchdowns.
 He finished his career as CU's total offense record holder with 3,576 yards.